MoonfaceDev/Heroes-of-the-Shrine/Documentation/manual/create-scenes.md

 8. Add the entrance cutscene inside **Player Entrance** object.
 Refer to the [cutscenes manual](../manual/create-cutscenes.md), and skip steps 1-4 because they have already been done in *Scene Root*.
 Also, in step 6, the *Playable Director* already exists.
 You only need to attach the timeline from step 5 to it.

+    > [!WARNING]
+    > The player position should always stay inside the *walkable grid*.
+To achieve that, set the player's position (in [Movable Object](../api/Global.MovableObject.html)) to be inside the *walkable grid*.
+Also, if you animate the position inside the timeline, make sure it is always inside the grid, even in the first frame.

 9. In **Player Death**, set the *Objects To Destroy*.
 The list should have the HUD (by default), and the foreground sprite of the level (you have to select it manually).

 10. Add the enemies, encounters, hazards and cutscenes - everything that makes this scene unique.